“If beef’s the king of meat, potato’s the queen of the garden world”

 Anglo-Irish botanist Caleb Threlkeld

-Although domesticated around 7,000-10,000 years ago, potatoes were not introduced to Europe until the mid-16th century – by Spanish explorer Gonzalo Jiménez de Quesada – who returned from South America in 1565 after encountering the vegetable, along with the people of the Muisca Confederation, on his search for El Dorado.
+Although domesticated around 7,000-10,000 years ago, potatoes were not introduced to Europe until the mid-16th century – by Spanish explorer Gonzalo Jiménez de Quesada.
+Quesada returned from South America in 1565 after encountering the vegetable, along with the people of the Muisca Confederation, on his search for El Dorado – the man, the city, the kingdom, or interchangably the empire of gold (depending on who was believed at the time).

 This conquistadorial connection is still evident in the English word for the potato, which comes from the Spanish term ‘patata’.